English as a Second or Foreign Language (ESL/EFL)

 ESL/EFL - Masters in Humanities with a Concentration in Linguistics (ESL)

-If you are interested in combining work for a Masters Degree and the ESL endorsement, the Humanities Division offers a Masters Degree in Humanities that allows for the ESL endorsement coursework to count towards the degree.
+If you are interested in combining work for a Masters Degree and the ESL endorsement, the Department of Comparative Humanities offers a Masters Degree in Humanities that allows for the ESL endorsement coursework to count towards the degree.
 If you wish to teach ESL (in a P-12 US classroom) with this degree, it assumes that you already have the teaching certification; satisfying the endorsement requirements allows for the endorsement to be attached to your teaching certificate.

 Also, if you are interested in teaching English as a Foreign Language overseas but not as a licensed teacher in the Commonwealth of Kentucky, an MA in Humanities with a concentration in Linguistics/ESL might also be the degree path that will suit your needs.